RALIST/game/Wasteland Chronicles.md

 Used for building and upgrading structures in the settlement.
 Higher skill levels unlock more advanced structures and upgrades.

 High level crafting skills allow for experimentation and improvisation, enabling players to create unique modifications or even entirely new items
-#### Social
+#### ==Social==

+##### Speech
-  - **Speech:** Influences NPC interactions and persuasion attempts.
+Influences NPC interactions and persuasion attempts.
 Higher skill levels unlock unique dialogue options and increase persuasion success.
+##### Barter
-  - **Barter:** Affects trade prices and negotiation success.
+Affects trade prices and negotiation success.
 Higher skill levels lead to better deals and more profitable trades.
+##### Gambling
- - **Gambling:** Used for playing games of chance and winning bottle caps.
+Used for playing games of chance and winning bottle caps.
 Higher skill levels increase the chance of winning.
+##### Persuasion
- - **Persuasion:** Influences NPC interactions and quest outcomes.
+Influences NPC interactions and quest outcomes.
 Higher skill levels unlock additional quest options and influence NPC behavior.
+##### Leadership
-  - **Leadership:** Provides bonuses to group activities and settlement management.
+Provides bonuses to group activities and settlement management.
 Higher skill levels improve group morale, productivity, and settlement efficiency.
 ### Perks

 Perks are unlocked every 2 levels, starting at level 2, and some require specific skill levels or other prerequisites.